 Clark County Arts Commission

 The Clark County Arts Commission supports the growing arts and cultural community and its many artists and performers.
 The Arts Commission strives to stimulate participation and growth in the arts throughout Clark County by increasing access to the arts and encouraging the community to cultivate a thriving environment of creative expression and appreciation for the Arts.
-Visit their website for more information.

 The Ridgefield Family Resource Center provides emergency relief services for Ridgefield children and families in need by providing food, clothing and toiletries; and helps to raise awareness of available assistance services in the area.